What is a food label?

 A panel or chart on a package of food or product that contains all the information about the nutritional facts and ingredients of the food item.
 This can include serving size, number of calories, grams of fat, nutrients, and list of ingredients.

-Only vitamins A and C and calcium and iron are required on the food label.
-However, when vitamins or minerals are added to the food, or when a vitamin or mineral claim is made, those nutrients must be listed on the nutrition label.
+Food labeling laws require only vitamins A and C and calcium and iron on the food label.
+However, added vitamins or minerals must be listed on the food label.
+Also, foods making a vitamin or mineral claim must list these vitamins or minerals.
 Anything added to the existing food must be listed.

-What is required to be on a nutrition label?
+What do Food Labelling Laws require on a nutrition label?

 Do ingredients on food labels have to be listed in order?